ANNUAL APPEAL 2021

 Thank you in advance for your support of our mission, our accomplishments, and our future.
 I wish you and your family a happy, healthy, safe, and art-full holiday season!

-View our 2020 Annual Report
+View our Annual Report

 Your unrestricted gift will go to where it’s needed most, allowing us to continue to provide visual, performing, and literary arts programming that is both accessible and affordable.

 The Michael J. Denneen Legacy Fund at the Mosesian Center for the Arts was established in 2018 in honor of Mike, our beloved and respected Board Chair at the time of his passing.
 Mike gave back to our artistic community in so many ways.
 Through this fund his legacy will live on, touching the lives of those who participate and appreciate music at the Center by supporting music programming, including Earfull, and the purchase of related sound equipment – both of which Mike was extremely passionate about.
-Hans Christian Anderson may have said it best, “Where words fail, music speaks.”
+Hans Christian Andersen may have said it best, “Where words fail, music speaks.”

 The WCT Visionary Fund was established in celebration of WCT’s 25th birthday to build a financial reserve and to help secure a bright future for the next 25 years and beyond!
 Numerous contributions, including a matching grant, have given us a strong start toward our initial fundraising goal of $50,000.

 The WCT Cindy Waldron Cannon Fund was established after Cindy, a WCT parent and volunteer, passed away in April 2002, to honor her for the extraordinary person she was and for her many contributions to WCT.
 As she loved both theater and education, the fund is used to award an annual scholarship in Cindy’s name to a graduating Watertown High School senior who has participated in WCT and has shown extraordinary commitment to the performing arts during high school.